freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-more-about-css-pseudo-selectors-by-building-a-balance-sheet/step-046.md

 # --description--

 You can see your changes when you hover over a total row, but it does not apply when you tab to them.
-An element that has been targeted by the tab key (or a mouse click) can be styled using the `:active` selector.
+An element that has been targeted by the tab key (or a mouse click) can be styled using the `:focus` selector.

 Create a `.row[tabindex]:focus` selector, and give it a `background-color` property set to `#198eee` and a `color` property set to `white`.
 Then try experimenting with hovering and clicking on your rows.